Aakris/13ElkStackProject/README.md

 - [elk]
 - 10.1.0.4 ansible_python_interpreter=/usr/bin/python3

-_TODO: Answer the following questions to fill in the blanks:_
+### Finishing up
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Finally go to http://10.1.0.4:5601 to check if your kibana is running correctly